ExtensiveAutomation/extensiveautomation-en.readthedocs.io/docs/admin/install.rst

    Basic configuration to respect before starting the installation:
      - the network interface is correctly configured on the server
      - access to official repositories is available
-     - using a Linux CentOS 6/7 or RedHat system
+     - using a Linux CentOS 7 or equivalent RedHat system

 Installation of the solution can be done using the ``install.sh`` script in the tar.gz.
 If the prerequisites are respected then the installation will be done in automatic mode, that is to say that the missing packets